DIY scratch art is easier to make than you might think. Kids can make this beautiful scratch art paper with oil pastels, black paint, and toothpicks.

 - Oil pastels (you can also use crayons)

-- Black paint (we liked black BioColors the best but have also tried acrylics and tempera)
+- Black paint (we like black BioColors the best)

 - Foam brush